Newiq/Musico/README.md

 - Feature: View Sheet Music
     - Create a detailed view page for individual sheet music files.
-    - Allow users to view and interact with music sheets using Fabric.js for annotations.
+    - Allow users to view and interact with music sheets.
     - Set up a GET /sheets/{id} endpoint to fetch specific sheet music details.

-- Feature: Annotate Sheet Music
-    - Add functionalities to annotate sheet music with symbols, highlighters, and text notes.
-    - Implement saving and retrieving annotation data.
-    - Develop POST and PUT endpoints for creating and updating annotations.

 - Feature: Music Dictionary
     - Develop a feature for users to search and view music theory terms from the music dictionary.